CDCgov/legionella_pneumophila_SBT_analysis/README.md

 1. Linux Operating System

+2. Git

-2. SquashFS, required for executing Singularity containers - Most standard Linux distributions have SquashFS installed and enabled by default.
+3. SquashFS, required for executing Singularity containers - Most standard Linux distributions have SquashFS installed and enabled by default.
 However, in the event that SquashFS is not enabled, we recommend that you check with your system administrator to install it.
 Alternatively, you can enable it by following these instructions (warning: these docs are for advanced users): https://www.tldp.org/HOWTO/html_single/SquashFS-HOWTO/

-3. Python 3+
+4. Python 3+

-4. Singularity
+5. Singularity

+6. DRMAA library, required for executing the workflow in an HPC environment

 ### Docker